-Purpose: To define the availability of health services to graduate students.
+Purpose

-- 1. STUDENT FEES: All HSC students are required to pay the TTUHSC Medical Services Fee each semester.
-With this fee, you can access healthcare in the clinic and see a nurse or physician at no charge for minimal or limited minor problems.
-Students who hold research assistantships may elect to waive the medical services fee since they are considered employees and are eligible for employee health benefits.
-More information on this fee and its benefits can be located at the Student Services Site. - 2.
-REQUIRED HEALTH INSURANCE: All GSBS students are required to have adequate annual health insurance, which is separate from the Medical Services Fee.
-"Annual" is defined as one school year (August - July).
-GSBS requires students to bring their insurance cards to the office to prove insurance coverage.
-Options for health insurance include:
+To define the availability of health services to graduate students.

-- a.
+- 1. STUDENT FEES: All master's students are required to pay the TTUHSC Medical Services Fee each semester, and Ph.D. students may opt-in to pay the fee.
+With this fee students can access healthcare in the clinic and see a nurse or physician at no charge for minimal or limited minor problems.
+The Medical Services Fee is automatically waived for students who hold research assistantships.
+For PhD students to gain access to this service, they would need to opt-in to pay the fee.
+More information on this fee and its benefits can be located at the TTUHSC Student Affairs Site. - 2.
+MANDATORY STUDENT HEALTH INSURANCE AND WAIVER PROCESS: All GSBS students are required to have health insurance.
+In order to ensure coverage, all TTUHSC students are automatically enrolled in the University-sponsored Student Health Insurance Plan (SHIP) unless an approved waiver is submitted.
+Academic Health Plans (AHP) administers the Students Health Insurance Plan for TTUHSC.
+Students without an approved waiver for health insurance are billed directly by AHP.
+Options for health insurance include: - a.
 Research assistantships are eligible to pay for employee health benefits.
 You must visit Human Resources to sign up for this insurance. - b.
 Students may purchase the HSC Academic Health Plan.
-For more information on this plan see the Student Services Site. - c.
+For more information on this plan see the Student Life Site. - c.
 Students may purchase health insurance outside of the HSC. - d.
 Students may be covered by their family insurance plan. - 3.
-IMMUNIZATION AND SCREENING FEE: Each Fall students are assess an Immunization and Screening Fee that includes the initial validation and maintenance of immunization records as required for Healthcare Personnel.
+IMMUNIZATION AND SCREENING FEE: Each Fall students are assessed an Immunization and Screening Fee that includes the initial validation and maintenance of immunization records as required for Healthcare Personnel.
 Immunization records are kept up to date through the Office of Institutional Health.
 Annual services provided are TB screening, Influenza Vaccine, and completion of Hepatitis B vaccine post matriculation.
 The Office of Institutional Health also provides follow up for any blood borne pathogen exposure that may occur while you are a student at TTUHSC.